gokturkcolak/crypto-technical-streamlit/README.md

 ## Features
 - **Real-Time Data**: Fetches live cryptocurrency price data from `CoinGecko`.
 - **Technical Indicators**: Supports indicators like Moving Averages (SMA, EMA), RSI, MACD, Bollinger Bands, etc.
-- **Interactive Charts**: Visualize price trends and indicators using interactive Plotly or Matplotlib charts.
+- **Interactive Charts**: Visualize price trends and indicators using interactive Matplotlib charts.
 - **Customizable Parameters**: Adjust timeframes and other settings directly in the app.
 - **User-Friendly Interface**: Built with Streamlit for an intuitive and responsive experience.